 - Once the cutting starts to grow a new set of leaves and gets established, transplant it into the garden.

-Mulberry does well in the 3-4 hours of full sunlight.
-If you want the best berries, do make sure that the tree gets a lot of direct sun once it establishes.
+Mulberry does well in 5-6 hours of full sunlight.
+If you want the best berries, do make sure that the tree gets plenty of direct sun once it establishes.

-The tropical climate of India serves the optimum condition for its growth and won’t mind staying in the full sun all day long once it attains good growth.
+The tropical climate of India serves just right for its growth and won’t mind staying in a warm environment, with temperatures in the region of 36-40 C, once it attains good growth.

 Taking Care of Mulberry Tree

 Feed the plant with a balanced fertilizer once in 5-8 weeks during the growing phase.
-Once it establishes, you don’t have to feed the plant at all.
+Once it establishes, you don’t have to feed shahtoot at all.

 Prune the plant to maintain its size right after the fruiting season.
 Also, snip away dead, damaged, and diseased branches occasionally.

 The plant can be susceptible to whiteflies, mealybugs, spider mites, and scales when it is young.
 They can be easily knocked off using a strong jet of water.
 Once it matures, it will protect itself from potential pests and diseases.